srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

-Please note that we need to *normalize* our output, i.e. enforce a value between 0 and 1, to be able to compare it to our target output (which will always be either 0 or 1).
+Please note that we need to *normalize* our output to enforce a value [0-1] instead of [0-794].

+The logic behind is as follows:
+A cell's output can be regarded as its distance or closeness to being the target cell.
+I.e. the higher a cell's output the more likely the index of this cell represents the desired target output.
+Since the target output as provided via a binary vector, its value is always 1.
+Thus the closer the cell output is to 1 the closer this cell is to the target output.

 ### Calculate Cell Error

-Next, the *calculated* cell output is compared to the *desired* output and the difference between both is the cell's `error`.
+Next, the *calculated* cell output is compared to the *desired* output and the difference between both is regarded as the cell's `error`.

 Example: Let's say our MNIST image shows a "6", then our target output vector would look like this